 To the extent that the Parents argue that Mr. XXXX did not know the Student when he proposed the [School 4] placement, Mr. XXXX testified that he rarely interviews students or observes students as part of the IEP process.
 He did not think interviewing the Student would add to the process because he considered the relevant information provided in order to develop the IEP.
 Moreover, it is clear that Dr. XXXX developed her opinion regarding placement based on the same information considered by Mr. XXXX.
 She also did not personally interview the Student.
 While she observed the Student at [School 1], she brought that knowledge to the IEP meeting, which was communicated to Mr. XXXX.
-Likewise, Ms. XXXX, who observed the Student at [School 1], but admitted her limited knowledge of [School 4]'s program, provided her opinion on placement at the CIEP meeting.
-Moreover, all parties have acknowledged that the

-Parents, who know the Student the best, and [School 1] staff, who know the Student well, participated in the development of the IEP and provided input at the IEP meeting.
+Likewise, Ms. XXXX, who observed the Student at [School 1], recognized her limited knowledge of [School 4]'s program and provided her opinion on placement at the CIEP meeting.
+Moreover, all parties have acknowledged that the Parents, who know the Student the best, and [School 1] staff, who know the Student well, participated in the development of the IEP and provided input at the IEP meeting.
+Indeed, there is no complaint regarding all other aspects of the IEP, which were developed through cooperation of the IEP team.